top of page

 • Due to the sheer volume of wastewater that will be allowed to discharge into the Creek under the Custer SWD Permit, the temperature of the Creek’s waters will rise and cause existing cold-water fisheries spawning areas to be adversely affected or disappear.

-• Under the current Custer City SWD permit, ammonia and phosphorus levels are allowed to rise far above current (FRENCH CREEK) levels and will eventually cause eutrophication (the excessive richness of nutrients that causes a dense growth of plant life, and the death of animal life, from lack of oxygen).
+• Under the current Custer City SWD permit, ammonia nitrogen and phosphorus levels are allowed to rise above current (FRENCH CREEK) levels and will eventually cause eutrophication (the excessive richness of nutrients that causes a dense growth of plant life, and the death of animal life, from lack of oxygen).
+No phosphorous levels are identified.
+The city has three years to meet lower ammonia nitrogen standards.
+The degradation of the creek during these three years of higher levels will never go away.

-• Degradation (the process in which the beauty or quality of something is destroyed or spoiled) of FRENCH CREEK from a Tier 2
+• Degradation (the process in which the beauty or quality of something is destroyed or spoiled) of FRENCH CREEK will occur.

 • Trout, fisheries, aquatic life, plant life, birds, wildlife, and people will be negatively impacted by the amount of sewage wastewater that will be allowed to dump into FRENCH CREEK every day.
 The impact of degradation to FRENCH CREEK will be cumulative.